 Then there’s the good old reliable savings account.
 You could open a high-yield savings account with your child and teach them how to make regular savings deposits.
 They can watch the money grow with interest, and you’ll have taught them a skill for life.

-What is the best investment account for a child?
+What is the best investment plan for children?

 There’s no denying that in the future, education will still be as important as it is today.